trueheart78/book-notes/poodr/ch1-oo-design.md

 inappropriately.
 Castles of code that hem them in by stone walls.
 **Look for: "It wasn't designed to do that."**

-OO software fails whenthe act of design is separated from the act of programming.
+OO software fails when the act of design is separated from the act of programming.
 Design is a process of progressive discovery that relies on a feedback loop.
 This feedback loop should be timely and incremental.
 Agile FTW.
 When design is dictated from afar none of the necessary adjustments can occur and early